calebjmatthews/endless-desert/concept.md

   [X] Fix cooking not adding Provision tag
   [X] Fix quests not progressing with Provision gain [X] Fix tea
-  [ ] Small icon to show when there are resources to be studied (or disable button?)
-  [ ] Shining navbar icon when quest can be completed, trader is waiting to be let in, fortuity exists [ ] Add images to memos
-  [ ] Improved ordering of equipment
+  [X] Disable Study button when no resources to be studied [ ] Shining navbar icon when quest can be completed, trader is waiting to be let in, fortuity exists [ ] Improved ordering of equipment
   [ ] On equipment selection, show current leader equipping [ ] De-equip existing leader if new leader dons equipment